If you'll make a purchase using any of our affiliate links, we may earn some commission at no extra cost to you. How this works.

 There’s no doubt about it, you can get more of a bargain with a Nespresso Original machine.
 Prices start at around $95, but Vertuoline machines start at almost double that.

 Nespresso Original machines generally cost between $95 and $250 for most models, while Vertuoline clock in at $159 to $250.

 There are a lot of Nespresso machines to choose from, especially with the Original line.

-Looking for an overview of the most popular models, my own experience would point me towards the Pixie, which is a very cool, cute and usable model that will fit in any kitchen.
+Looking for an overview of the most popular models, my own experience would point me towards the Pixie, which is a very cool, cute, and usable model that will fit in any kitchen.

 The Creatista is the top-of-the-line pick for many aficionados, but it should be given its highly expensive price tag!
-The Lattisima, which froths milk for you for around couple hundred dollars, is a good contender if you aren’t made of money.
+The Lattisima, which froths milk for you for around a couple hundred dollars, is a good contender if you aren’t made of money.

-In terms of the Vertuoline, the Evoluo seems to be on top of almost everyone on the internet’s list (it’s pretty Insta-friendly, especially with the standard VertuoLine glass mug) and the Next is interesting in terms of sustainability, as it’s made partially of recycled materials.
+In terms of the Vertuoline, the Evoluo seems to be on top of almost everyone on the internet’s list (it’s pretty Insta-friendly, especially with the standard VertuoLine glass mug), and the Next is interesting in terms of sustainability, as it’s made partially of recycled materials.
 It is, however, a little on the expensive side.

 We’ll look at that and the Pixie below, as they’re very comparable!